apeir-n/voidscripts/README.md

 ### general notes

-- most of these are scripts i wrote
-- some of them are unfinished or sketches
-- the scripts i didn't write will be notated here
-- i usually have to edit scripts that other people write anyway to work on my system

-etc/
+these are scripts that i use on my system running void linux. most of these were written by me, but those that weren't will be notated and probably given a link to the author's original script. but i usually have to or choose to edit other people's scripts to run best on my system anyway.

+this readme is just notes on each script. it's laid out as the name of the script and then a bulleted list of information beneath it. i prefer to name my scripts without extensions so they're more natural to call from the command line. i symlink the ones i use frequently into my `$PATH` like `ln -s ~/scripts/hii ~/.local/bin`

+---

+info on the 2 subdirectories in this repo:

+`/etc/`
-- what it sounds like
+- basically just what it sounds like
 - stuff that i don't want to delete yet or other random shit
 - there's an updater script for arch in there that i was pretty proud of when i was running arch, feel free to steal

-status/
+- also an `/etc/assets` subdir for images

+`/status/`
-- stuff for my dwm status bar, see the readme in there
+- stuff mostly for my dwm status bar
+- they're all explained in their own readme file

 ---

 ### scripts

-bcalc
+`bcalc`
 - a sketch for a dmenu calculator
 - it probably won't get fleshed out

-binds
+`binds`
 - a pretty rockin keybindings script if i say so myself
 - it parses the general keyboard input array in the config header files of suckless project folders
 - it works because i keep all my suckless projects in a dedicated directory